-- > Provide supplemental support during the literacy and math blocks as a double dose of learning time for students. - > Support students in need by supplementing instruction during the WIN time block, specific to their needs. - > Offer students before and after school support groups such as in reading fluency, math strategies and behavior/social groups. > Summer

-Program participation based on the neediest student populations as indicated by district assessments > Provide families with resources, instruction and supplies to carry out and be part of their child's learning experience.
+- > Provide supplemental support during the literacy and math blocks as a double dose of learning time for students. - > Support students in need by supplementing instruction during the WIN time block, specific to their needs. - > Offer students before and after school support groups such as in reading fluency, math strategies and behavior/social groups. - > Summer Program participation based on the neediest student populations as indicated by district assessments - > Provide families with resources, instruction and supplies to carry out and be part of their child's learning experience. - > Connect with the after school childcare staff to provide understanding for student goals and provide resources for support.